Search Site

 The College Board

-Jenny Caccavale joined the College Board in 2012 and supports districts in Massachusetts and Vermont in reaching their college and career readiness goals.
-Prior to joining the College Board, Jenny was the director of college counseling at a high school in Massachusetts and previously was a Teach for America Corps member in Washington, D.C.
+Jenny Caccavale joined College Board in 2012 and supports districts in Massachusetts and Vermont in reaching their college and career readiness goals.
+Prior to joining College Board, Jenny was the director of college counseling at a high school in Massachusetts and previously was a Teach for America Corps member in Washington, D.C.